Winterbl00m/ComplexityScience_Project2/reports/draft_report.md

 ## Next Steps (for this week)

-For a variety of reasons, we do not plan to make any significant progress this week.
-The next steps once we do have time to work on this project will be to replicate the model as described in the paper, to give us a base from which to work.
+Our next steps on this project are to clean up our replication and then begin the extensions.
+We only just got the replication working, so we want to spend a bit longer on that making sure the code is clean and readable before moving on to expansions.